JamesClonk/kubeone-dcs-kubernetes/README.md

 #### DCS+ resources

-For deploying a Kubernetes cluster on DCS+ you will need to manually create the following resources first before you can proceed:
+For deploying a Kubernetes cluster with KubeOne on DCS+ you will need to manually create the following resources first before you can proceed:
 - a VDC / Dynamic Data Center (DDC)
 - an Edge Gateway with Internet in your VDC/DDC
-- an API User
+- an API User (with OVA/OVF Import ExtraConfig permissions)

 ##### Dynamic Data Center